Ekmansoft/gedcom-viewer-using-topola/README.md

-# GEDCOM Family Tree Viewer
+# GEDCOM Viewer Using Topola

 A modern, interactive web application for visualizing GEDCOM genealogy files built with React, TypeScript, and the Topola library.